apache/buildstream/doc/source/core_plugins.rst

 External plugins
 ----------------
+External plugins need to be :ref:`loading through junctions <project_plugins_junction>`, or alternatively installed separately in the python environment where you are running BuildStream and loaded using the :ref:`pip method <project_plugins_pip>`.

-External plugins need to be installed separately, here is a list of BuildStream plugin projects known to us at this time:
+Here is a list of BuildStream plugin projects known to us at this time:

 * `bst-plugins-experimental <http://buildstream.gitlab.io/bst-plugins-experimental/>`_
 * `bst-plugins-container <https://pypi.org/project/bst-plugins-container/>`_